 Why Titan wins as the best mattress-in-a-box for heavy people

-Brooklyn Bedding’s Titan is one of the firmest mattresses we’ve tested, and it was what the company was going for.
-The company launched the Titan Luxe, a softer version that’s around a medium-firm but will feel more like a medium if you weigh over 250 lbs.
+Brooklyn Bedding is known for its quality mattresses at affordable prices, and the Titan doesn’t disappoint.
+Brooklyn Bedding’s Titan is one of the firmest mattresses we’ve tested.
 The Titan Firm has a neutral foam feel, while the Luxe model feels more like a plush, pillow-top mattress.
 All in all, they’re both hybrid beds that do a great job of supporting all types of bodies.

 Titan’s best features

-- The support layer is made of what the company calls Titan Caliber coils, which are supposed to provide “industrial support” and optimal motion isolation.
+- The support layer of the Titan bed is made of what the company calls Titan Caliber coils, which are supposed to provide “industrial support” and optimal motion isolation.

 - Titan’s foam layers aim to provide pressure relief, but the Titan Firm can be too firm for side and combo sleepers.